-FAIRBANKS-"Keep your eye on the Center for Northern Education at the University of Alaska," Mrs. Eleanor Ouzts, chairman of the Fairbanks Native Association Committee on Education, warned the Tanana Chiefs early this summer.
+your eye on the Center for Northern Education at the University of Alaska," Mrs. Eleanor Ouzts, chairman of the Fairbanks Na-tive Association Committee on Education Education, warned the Tanana Chiefs early this summer.

-Chiefs early this summer.
 "You have to demand that Natives be in that program.
-Every phase of it from the first planning on what kind of re-search can be done to putting out the final reports."
-In response, the Chiefs passed a resolution asking for Native input into the program which is, according to an initial Ford Foundation proposal, supposed to chart a direction for educa-tion in the north.
+Every phase of it from the first planning on what kind of research can be done to putting out the final reports."

+In response, the Chiefs passed resolution asking for Native a input into the program which is, according to an initial Ford Foundation proposal, supposed to chart a direction for education in the north.

 But Mrs. Ouzts is still con-

-But Mrs. Ouzts is still concerned.
+cerned.
 "I feel it's too vague an open ended contract," she explained.
-"I know it's a circumpolar study "I know it's a circumpolar study which is to include Canada and Greenland.
+"I know it's a circumpolar study which is to include Canada and But it's supported Ford Foundation Greenland.
 But it's supported partly by Ford Foundation funds and partly by state fund-ing.
 If it's going to be sup-ported partly by the state of Alaska, Alaskans should be the ones to benefit the most by it!
-"The Alaskan people feel they have been studied enough "The Alaskan people feel they have been studied enough.
+"The Alaskan people feel they have been studied enough.
+Greenland.

+they have been studied enough.
 I think it's about time someone listened to what the people have to say.
-Whether they're edu-cated or not, they know what's happening around them."
+Whether they're edu-cated or not, they know what's happening around them.'

 Another major concern voiced by Mrs. Ouzts is that the center might not get enough attention from the university.

 "The university is really doing some very meaningful things but I feel they need more pub-licity on some of them.
-The licity on some of them.
 The Native people don't know many of the things they're doing.
 Their project need coordination.
-I don't think anybody in any de-partment really feels responsible to anyone as far as ethnic studies "We'd like to advocate setwe d like to advocate set-ting up a separate department for Northern Studies.
-We talked with Dr. Kenneth Rae on this but he said there were just too many problems.
-We'd have to cross too many lines."

-many problems.
-We d nave to cross too many lines."
+I don't think anybody in any de-partment really feels responsible to anyone as far as ethnic studies are concerned.

+"We'd like to advocate setting up a separate department for Northern Studies.
+We talked with Dr. Kenneth Rae on this but he said thère were just too many problems.
+We'd have to many problems.
+We do have to cross too many lines."
 Since Mrs. Ouzts' interview, however, the University has come around to her way of thinking.
-The Center for North-ern Education will become an unity in its own right-"like an entity in its own right-"like an institute," reports Dr. Frank Darnell who has just taken on the job of director.
-Existing programs in north-ern education are to be co-ordinated through the center, he added.
-Included are the Bilingual Program of the Bureau of Indian Affairs, the Alaska Rural School project, a BIA Advisory School Board training program and a university backed study on the Boarding Home Program.
+The Center for North-ern Education will become an units in the semi-dist will be entity in its own right-"like an institute," reports Dr. Frank Darnell who has just taken on the job of director.

+Éxisting programs in north-education are to be coern ordinated through the center, he added.
+Included are the Biadded.
+Included are the Bi-lingual Program of the Bureau of Indian Affairs, the Alaska Rural School project, a BIA Advisory School Board training program and a university backed study on the Boarding Home Program.

-Although the center will not fully implemented until be fully implemented until 1972, Dr. Darnell has taken half year's sabbatical leave from his job as head of the Depart-ment of Education at the university to gather information for the center through a Ford Foundation Grant.
+Although the center will not be fully implemented until 1972, Dr. Darnell has taken half a year's sabbatical leave from his job as head of the Depart-ment of Education at the university to gather information for the center through a Ford Foundation Grant.